DaniaErnest/linux-user/README.md

 ```

 ### Usage
-To use this script, save it to a file (e.g., create_users.sh), and create a file `input.txt` change the user to root, make the file executable, and run it with the path to your input file as an argument:
+To use this script, save it to a file (e.g., create_users.sh), and create a file `input.txt` `input file containing user;groups entries` change the user to root, make the file executable, and run it with the path to your input file as an argument:

-input.txt `input file containing user;groups entries, for example:`
+input.txt
 ```bash
     user1;group1,group2
     user2;group3,group4